rust-lang/rfcs/text/0000-project-error-handling.md

 - Use `Result` and `Error` types for recoverable errors.
 - Use `panic` for unrecoverable errors.
-- Impl `Error` for error types that may need to be reported to a human or be composed with other errors.
+- Implement `Error` for error types that may need to be reported to a human or be composed with other errors.
 - Use enums for types representing multiple failure cases that may need to be handled.
-    - For libraries, oftentimes you want to support both reporting and handling so you impl `Error` on a possibly non-exhaustive enum.
+    - For libraries, oftentimes you want to support both reporting and handling so you implement `Error` on a possibly non-exhaustive enum.
 - Error kind pattern for associating context with every enum variant without including the member in every enum variant.
 - Convert to a reporting type when the error is no longer expected to be handled beyond reporting e.g. `anyhow::Error` or `eyre::Report` or when trait object + downcast error handling is preferable.
 - Recommend `Box`ing concrete error types when stack size is an issue rather than `Box`ing and converting to `dyn Error`s.
 - What is the consensus on handling `dyn Error`s?
 Should it be encouraged or discouraged?
-Should we look into making `Box<dyn Error...>` impl Error?
+Should we look into making `Box<dyn Error...>` implement `Error`?

 ### Communicate current best practices

-- Document the concensus.
+- Document the consensus.
 - Communicate plan for future changes to error handling, and the libraries that future changes are being based off of.
 - Produce learning resources related to current best practices.
     - New chapters in the book?

-### Evaluate options for error reporting type aka better `Box<dyn Error>`
+### Evaluate options for error reporting type a.k.a. better `Box<dyn Error>`

 - Survey the current libraries in the ecosystem:
     - `anyhow`